watson-intu/self-sdk/docs/workshops-devcon/6/lab-docs/workshop_6.md

 1. [Download the Intu SDK](https://hub.jazz.net/project/wlabs/self-sdk).
 Click on **Clone or download** and select **Download Zip**.
 2. Create a new directory named **intu** in a directory of your choosing.
-3. Unzip the self-sdk-develop.zip file into **intu**, making sure that you retain the folder structure.
-I.e. Your intu directory should now contain the unzipped **self-sdk-develop** folder.
+3. Unzip the walbs_self-sdk-master.zip file into **intu**, making sure that you retain the folder structure.
+I.e. Your intu directory should now contain the unzipped **wlabs_self-sdk-master** folder.

 ### Preparing OS X